 If you're getting Medicare services from a hospital, skilled nursing facility, home health agency, comprehensive outpatient rehabilitation facility, or hospice, and you think your Medicare-covered services are ending too soon, you can ask for a fast appeal.
 Your provider will give you a notice before your services end that will tell you how to ask for a fast appeal.
-The notice might call it an "expedited determination."
+The notice might call it an "immediate appeal."
 You should read this notice carefully.
 If you don't get this notice, ask your provider for it.
-With a fast appeal, an independent reviewer, called a Beneficiary and Family Centered Care Quality Improvement Organization (BFCC-QIO), will decide if your services should continue.
+With a fast appeal, an independent reviewer will decide if your services should continue.